iem-projects/pd-acre/README.rst

 Documentation
 -------------

-is in docu directory and every module directory starting with acre_<module>.rst
+is in docu_ directory and every module directory starting with acre_<module>.rst

+.. _docu: docu/

 Notes
 -----